pirica/adult-pay-sites/README.md

 8. You can delete the source that you have added because it will not be necesary any more, because repo and addon will be updated automatically.

+## Contribute to Addon source code and add new language support.
+.
+Under the "source code" folder you can find all the files that build this addon.
+You are free to Fork and make pull request with your changes and improvements.
+They wil be take under consideraton to include it (after testing them) into a future updatee.
+.
+To add new languages just copy&paste the "language" part in main.py  an adapt it file and edit resources/settings.xml to add the new language in settins menu.
+.
+You can also can contribute translating the addon  adding a new file under "tralation" folders  and I will include in main code.

 .................................................................................................................................................................................